BrighterCommand/Docs/contents/ImplementingDistributedTaskQueue.md

 Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing))
 against performance.

-For example you might have an HTTP API a rule that any given request to that API must execute in under 100ms.
+For example you might have an HTTP API with a rule that any given request to that API must execute in under 100ms.
 On measuring the performance of a key POST or PUT operation to your API you find that you exceed this value.
 Upon realizing that much of your time is spent I/O you consider